 Operational Risk Management Best Practices

-Although ORM is an appealing concept, several obstacles exist, including conflicting goals, a lack of knowledge, problems allocating resources, and a failure to see the value in the operational risk framework.
+Although ORM is effective, there can be obstacles, including conflicting goals, lack of knowledge, resource allocation problems, and failure to see value in the framework.
+Complex programs and the lack of standardized methods can make managing operational risk difficult.

 - Takes part in novel activities